kam535/media-host-template/instructions.md

 1. Download your files onto your local computer.
 2. Click on the blue media-host-template text above, then click Use template on the far left of the screen.
 3. In your new repository, open the folder that matches the type of media you want to upload.
-4. Click Upload files.
+4. Click Add files, then Upload files.
 Select your files from your computer.
 5. Click "Commit changes..."
 6. Wait a couple of minutes